What is Victoria Symphony Splash?

 Tovin will be playing the Sarasate’s Navarra (Danza Espagnole) with Nelly Tian.

-Premium Sponsors: BC Lottery Corporation (also Fireworks Sponsor), Victoria Symphony Band of Heroes, Victoria Symphony
+Premium Sponsors: TD, BC Lottery Corporation (also Fireworks Sponsor), Victoria Symphony Band of Heroes, Victoria Symphony

-Community Sponsors: Splashes, Ralmax, Seaspan, Greater Victoria Harbour Authority, Butler Brothers, Slegg Lumber, Thrifty Foods (Volunteer Sponsor)
+Community Sponsors: Splashes, Ralmax, Seaspan, Greater Victoria Harbour Authority, Butler Brothers, Slegg Lumber, Lighthouse

-Event Partners: Capital Iron, Cook Street Village Activity Centre, Leslie and Murray Glazier Young Musician Fund, Salt Spring Island Tours, Sportball
+Event Partners: Capital Iron, Cook Street Village Activity Centre, Leslie and Murray Glazier Young Musician Fund, Salt Spring Island Tours, Sportball, Dr. Oetker, Coast Environmental, Everything Wine

 Media Partners: CTV, Kiss 103.1 FM, Ocean 98.5, Times Colonist